 Nagios XI versions prior to 2011R1.9 are vulnerable to cross-site scripting (XSS) via the handling of xiwindow variables used to build permalinks in the web interface.
 Insufficient validation or escaping of user-supplied input may allow an attacker to inject and execute arbitrary script in the context of a victim's browser.

-Nagios XI versions prior to 2011R1.9 are vulnerable to cross-site scripting (XSS) via the recurring downtime script of the web interface.
+Nagios XI versions prior to 5.7.3 are vulnerable to cross-site scripting (XSS) via the Manage Users page of the Admin interface.
 Insufficient validation or escaping of user-supplied input may allow an attacker to inject and execute arbitrary script in the context of a victim's browser.

 Nagios XI before 5.7.5 is vulnerable to XSS in the Deployment tool (add agent).